syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/system-requirements.md

 ---
 layout: post
-title: System Requirements in ASP .NET Core EJ2 - Syncfusion
+title: System Requirements in ##Platform_Name## - Syncfusion
-description: Checkout and learn here all about the system requirements needed to use Syncfusion ASP .NET Core EJ2 Components.
+description: Checkout and learn here all about the system requirements needed to use Syncfusion ##Platform_Name## Components.
 platform: ej2-asp-core-mvc
 control: System Requirements
 publishingplatform: ##Platform_Name##